thomrommens/simplefactory/acgenius/tests/local_scens.md

 - try to update rules of non-existent ip acg

 delete
-- plain
+✅ plain
-- dryrun
+✅ dryrun
-- debug
+✅ debug
-- dryrun debug
+✅dryrun debug
-- debug dryrun
+✅ debug dryrun

-- specify invalid ids for deletion in cli
+✅specify invalid ids for deletion in cli
-- one IP ACG could be deleted, other not
+✅one IP ACG could be deleted, other not (other not recognized)
-    - other not recognized

 SETTINGS
 - only key